PrefectHQ/prefect/docs/concepts/deployments.md

 - Prefect is more infrastructure-aware and therefore collects more event data from your infrastructure by default.
 - Highly decoupled setups are possible.

-Of course complexity always has a price, and the worker approach can be more difficult to debug and understand.
+Of course, complexity always has a price.
+The worker approach has more components and may be more difficult to debug and understand.

 !!! note "You don't have to commit to one approach"
     There is nothing that requires you to use one and only one of these approaches for your deployments - you can mix and match as your use cases evolve.
-    For example, you might use workers for your expensive machine learning pipelines, but use the serve mechanics for smaller more frequent file-processing pipelines.
+    For example, you might use workers for your expensive machine learning pipelines, but use the serve mechanics for smaller, more frequent file-processing pipelines.